lazykern/patazon/devvault/01 - Simfile Concepts/Resource Mapping.md

 ## Video Resources (`#AVI`)

 Similar to other resources, `#AVIxx` maps an ID to a video file.
+The command `#VIDEOxx` is a common alias.

 *   **Syntax**: `#AVIxx: <filename.avi>`
 *   **Example**: `#AVI01: intro_movie.avi`